How to get rid of acne scars

 How long does it take for acne scars to fade?

-Acne scars can fade over time, particularly in the first few years after they appear.
-However, some acne scars are a result of permanent damage to the layers of your skin and if left untreated they won’t fade entirely.
+Acne scars will fade over time, particularly in the first few years after they appear.
+However some acne scars are a result of permanent damage to the layers of your skin and if left untreated they won’t fade entirely.

 How to prevent acne scars